torquebox/torquebox.org/news/2011-07-08-the-future-is-now.md

   end
 end</pre>

-The only real change we made was to add a call to **`future.status=`**.
-The `future.status=` call queues up the statuses that you give it, so you can call it as many times as you want.
+The only real change we made was to add a call to `future.status=`**.
+The `future` method returns a proxy object with only a `status=` method.
+This `status=` method puts each status you give it onto a queue for the real Future object to consume.
+You may call it as often as you like.

 To access those statuses from the Future, simply call its `status` method:

 <pre class="syntax ruby">future = @aerocar.recharge_battery